maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 $5, $10, up to $500 per month.
 There's also a progress bar at the top, that tells me he's 30% on his way to
 $50/month.
 That's a whopping $15 per month on the way to becoming a business!

 You may not be using this project, but I know many are.
-How many have sponsored Tom?
+How many are sponsoring Tom for his efforts?
 Very few.
-Now, I know Tom has [Walmart labs](https://www.walmartlabs.com/) as a big user, and I know he works with them, they contribute, and at least contribute their time towards his project, but that was arranged on the side.
+Now, I know Tom has [Walmart labs](https://www.walmartlabs.com/) as a big user, and I learned they contribute at least some of their time towards his project, but that was arranged on the side.
 Not through a GitHub sponsors button.

 Sponsorships are not going to cut it.
 I honestly hope they do, but I don't think they will be the way to